Sameeksha12/assignment/project/perl/ReadMe.txt

-﻿This application uses Eclipse.
+﻿this application use eclipse develop

-Add the tools in your eclipse.
-Use url：http://www.epic-ide.org/updates/testing
+add the tools in your eclipse use url：http://www.epic-ide.org/updates/testing

-If you want to clear the data，directly detele the appointments.db,
+if you want to clear the data，directly detele the appointments.db,

-After runnning the InitDataBase.pl,you can get a new SQLite database named "appointments.db"
+after run the InitDataBase.pl,you can get a new SQLite database named "appointments.db"